 by MARK RAO/FILE PIX

-TM declared a 12.10 sen dividend in 4Q17 which is to be paid to shareholders on April 13 this year.
+The company declared a 15 sen dividend in 4Q17 amounting to a total payout of RM1.2 billion which is to be paid on March 21 this year.